 “It’s the small conveniences and small inconveniences that affect our daily lives—like waiting for the bus,” said Lander, calling the displays a “modest but meaningful improvement.”

 The Councilmember admitted that the kiosks provide information that’s available on commuter’s phones, but argued that many bus riders don’t bother using the MTA’s mobile Bus Time.
-Data for the kiosks comes from the MTA’s bus time feed, letting the LinkNYC kiosks how many stops away buses are.
-At 5th and 13th, information for B37, B61, B63, B67, B69 and B103 all competed for space, letting a passerby know if they had to make a mad dash for an arriving bus anywhere in the area.
+This system uses the same data as the MTA’s app, letting the kiosks know how many stops away buses are.
+At 5th and 13th, location information for the B37, B61, B63, B67, B69 and B103 buses competed for space, letting a passerby know if they had to make a mad dash for an arriving bus anywhere in the area.

-But despite the congratulatory atmosphere, watching the brand new bus arrival display on the 5th Avenue and 13th Street corner, one quickly realized they need some serious work.
-Tracking the Brooklyn Bridge-bound B63 bus as it made its approach on the kiosk, useful information briefly available as the bus entered the Link’s 1/3-mile radius: it’s 4 stops away from 14th street, then 3, then 2, then 1 stop away as it buzzes past 13th.
+But despite the congratulatory atmosphere, after watching the brand new bus arrival display on the 5th Avenue and 13th Street corner, it quickly became clear the system needs some serious work.
+Tracking the Brooklyn Bridge-bound B63 bus as it made its approach to the kiosk, useful information was briefly available as the bus entered the Link’s 1/3-mile radius: it’s 4 stops away from 14th street, now 3, now 2, and now 1 stop away as it buzzes past 13th street.
 In that sense, the kiosks work fine.

-But once the bus passed the corner of 13th, instead of displaying the arrival time for the next bus, the Link kiosk’s display simply tracked the vanishing bus further down 5th Avenue with each refresh: 1 stop away from 9th… 1 stop away from 7th… now 1 stop away from 5th…
+But once the bus passed the Link kiosk on the corner of 13th, instead of displaying the arrival time for the next bus, the display simply tracked the vanishing bus further down 5th Avenue with each refresh: 1 stop away from 9th… 1 stop away from 7th… now 1 stop away from 5th…

-As each Link in the area displays similar information, the display would be handy to a viewer at another kiosk further down the line.
-But waiting at the 13th street corner, a rider would remain in the dark about the next bus for quite some time.
+As each Link in the area displays similar information, the display would be handy to a rider looking at another kiosk further down the line.
+But waiting at the 13th street corner, a rider would remain in the dark about the next bus for quite a while.

 When asked about the functionality, a representative from LinkNYC was quick to state that the kiosk’s displays weren’t for people standing in one place, waiting for the bus, but were instead a quick-glance reference for all the buses in the area.

 If that’s the case, then the usefulness of the kiosk’s bus arrival displays pales in comparison to the actual Bus Time Countdown clocks, which came to Park Slope last summer.
 Those displays use GPS-monitoring of buses to accurately display actual times—in minutes—to commuters waiting for a bus.
-If the goal is to let commuters evaluate their options, perhaps running an errand or choosing to use the subway, an actual countdown in minutes is far superior to the Link’s reminders that the bus is 1 stop away over and over again as it heads down the road.
+If the goal is to let commuters evaluate their options, perhaps running an errand or choosing to use the subway, an actual countdown in minutes is far superior to the Link’s about a bus that’s always 1 stop away from new stops farther and farther down the road.

 Of course, Bus Time Countdown clocks cost $35,000 each, while LinkNYC kiosks are installed at zero cost to the city.
 With 15,000 bus stops in New York City, odds are residents won’t be seeing countdown timers at all of them.

 Still, the new information on the LinkNYC kiosks is better than nothing.
-Councilmember Lander acknowledges the “very visible” subway crisis that’s dominated the news cycle, but reminded those gathered about the less visible bus crisis: precipitous drops in ridership and some of the slowest bus speeds in the nation.
-With buses used disproportionately more by marginalized and underserved groups, it’s important to make any advances towards increased reliability, convenience and ridership.
+Councilmember Lander acknowledged the “very visible” subway crisis that’s dominated the news cycle, but reminded those gathered about the less visible bus crisis: precipitous drops in ridership and some of the slowest bus speeds in the nation.
+With buses used disproportionately more by marginalized and underserved groups, it’s important to make any advances towards increased reliability, convenience and ridership, he said.